StevePryjmak/TestMasterCreator/README.md

 JavaFX was configured corectly and creating simple window also probably should now configure proper jar file criation with pakaging all dependencies but if build and then use  .\gradlew.bat :app:run  everyting works

+Found why cant configure proper jar file when as ntery point set class which extends aplication it just would work Solution : create inbetween class